hemanth-purna-kumar-javvaji/React-Project2/README.md

 # React-Project2
-This is all about weather application
+This is  Weather Application using React js.